larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 reinstate someone, conditionally or unconditionally.

 To avoid
-denial-of-service attacks on our processes, decisions to not reinstate someone's participation privileges may not be appealed.
+denial-of-service attacks on IETF processes, decisions to not reinstate someone's participation privileges may not be appealed.
 Any reinstatement is a grace and not a right.